 Selected Pesticide Formulations

-Four of the most widely utilized pesticide formulations are; Soluble Liquids (SL), Emulsifiable Concentrates (EC), Suspension Concentrates (SC) and Water Dispersible Granules (WDG).
+Four of the most widely utilized pesticide formulations are: Soluble Liquids (SL), Emulsifiable Concentrates (EC), Suspension Concentrates (SC) and Water Dispersible Granules (WDG).
 Literature results show that SC and granule formulations have minimal impact on the spray droplet spectrum.
 However, the inert systems in both SL and EC formulations play a significant role on influencing droplet spectrum as well as interacting with various types of spray modifier agents.

 Based on this, the following four pesticides were chosen to represent the different formulation types that have the greatest influence on spray droplet spectrum: